drag

 Create an interactive test case and drag the knob between two values.
 A blue dot representing the programmatic drag gesture appears and then disappears when the knob reaches the stop value.

-Create a slider with a minimum value of -237, a maximum value of 237, and a starting value of 7.
+Create a slider with a minimum value of –10, a maximum value of 10, a step size of

-Create an interactive test case and verify the initial value of the slider.
+Create an interactive test case and use it to verify the initial value of the slider.

 Verification passed.

-Drag the slider between two values and verify the final value.
-Since the framework mimics a user manipulating the component to an arbitrarily precisioned value, it is a best practice to use a tolerance to compare the actual and expected slider values.
+Test a drag gesture on the slider and verify the final value.
+Because the framework mimics a user dragging the slider thumb to an arbitrarily precisioned value, it is a best practice to use a tolerance when comparing the actual and expected slider values.

 Verification passed.